-In the screenshot above, all of the applications listed in the pie graph legend (HTTP, YAHOO, GOOGLE, APPLE, RTP, SSL, POP3, CNET, PANDORA) are available signatures in Application Control > Settings > Applications tab.
+In the screenshot above, all of the applications listed in the pie graph legend (HTTP, GOOGLE, SSL, CNN, TWITTER) are available signatures in Application Control > Settings > Applications.
 You can outright block or tarpit that traffic in Application Control or you can create Bandwidth Control rules that limit the bandwidth priority for that traffic.

 If you haven't already, run the Bandwidth Control wizard and enable the Bandwidth Control application.
-You will prompted to enter the upload and download values of your internet bandwidth.
-You can change these values at any time by navigating to Config > Network > Advanced tab > QoS (lower tab).
+You will be prompted to enter the upload and download values of your internet bandwidth.
+You can change these values at any time by navigating to Config > Network > Advanced > QoS.
 Accuracy is very important for setting the priority percentages and we recommend entering 90-95% of what your actual bandwidth is.
 For example on a network with a 50 mbps up and down connection you would enter a value in the range of 45-47 mbps.

 Now, let's create a rule.
-Pandora was listed on the Top Application by size report that we looked at earlier in the first screenshot.
-Let's assign a 'Limited' bandwidth to the application Pandora for traffic passing through the default rack.
-Navigate to Apps > Bandwidth Control > Rules tab and click 'add' to add a new custom rule.
+YouTube was listed on the Top Application by size report that we looked at earlier in the first screenshot.
+Let's assign a 'Limited' bandwidth to the application YouTube for traffic passing through the default rack.
+Navigate to Apps > Bandwidth Control > Rules tab and click Add to add a new custom rule.

-Confirm that the priority you assigned is being enacted on this traffic by reviewing the reporting (Reports > Bandwidth Control > Prioritized Sessions (in Select Events).
+Confirm that the priority you assigned is being enacted on this traffic by reviewing the reporting (Reports > Bandwidth Control > Prioritized Sessions).